 Shugborough's springtime wildlife

-Spring sees the birth of new life at Shugborough.
-Out in the Parkland, we have two particularly special species thriving.
+Spring sees the emerging of new life at Shugborough.

 As well as rare butterflies, Shugborough is home to 7 species of Bats including the common and soprano pipistrelle, noctule and brown long-eared ; the old trees in the woodland and parkland, as well as the old buildings, provide numerous nesting and roosting sites, and the grassland, rivers and wet woodland attract the insects that provide their food.